-Activity Description Contact Adoption Events Give your favorite dog some time away from the shelter and show them off to potential adopters. dogadoptionevents@foha.org New Dog Intake Help a dog complete their journey to FOHA or help them get settled once they arrive. dogtransportlead@foha.org Dog Adoption Office Lead Be a matchmaker for FOHA's dogs and potential adopters! meganmcnickle@foha.org Home Visit Team Meet with potential adopters to answer questions and set them up for success during this last step before adoption approval. fohahv@foha.org Tails to Trails Take a dog to a local park on a Sunday morning for a hike and to enjoy a change of scenery. fohatara@gmail.com Doggie Social Join in the weekly supervised playgroups.
-Help the dogs make new friends and show us their Mary_portelly@yahoo.com personalities.
-Held on Wednesdays and Fridays.
-Short- or Long-Term Fostering Give a dog a break from the shelter and help us learn more about them.
+Activity Description Contact Adoption Events Give your favorite dog some time away from the shelter and show them off to potential adopters. dogadoptionevents@foha.org New Dog Intake Help a dog complete their journey to FOHA or help them get settled once they arrive. dogtransportlead@foha.org Dog Adoption Office Lead Be a matchmaker for FOHA's dogs and potential adopters! meganmcnickle@foha.org Home Visit Team Meet with potential adopters to answer questions and set them up for success during this last step before adoption approval. fohahv@foha.org Tails to Trails Take a dog to a local park on a Sunday morning for a hike and to enjoy a change of scenery. fohatara@gmail.com

+Must have completed Level 2 + 3 training classes to participate.
+Doggie Social Join in the weekly supervised playgroups.
+Help the dogs make new friends and show us their personalities.
+Held on Wednesdays and Thursdays.
+Must have completed Level 1 (orientation) training. meganmcnickle@foha.org Short- or Long-Term Fostering Give a dog a break from the shelter and help us learn more about them.
 Take them for a weekend or longer! fosteradog@foha.org Assist a Caregiver Learn how to help with laundry, cleaning, and other activities to help our hard-working Caregivers take care of the necessary tasks at FOHA. alisonmaurhoff@foha.org